nygeek/drive_inspector/ROADMAP.md

     and one has not yet created the .credentials directory and the .client_secret file within it.
 The process of doing this is non-obvious and poorly documented, creating a severe barrier to usage.

+[ ] 2018-07-06 Fix bug with --dirty.
+It seems to update the mtime for
+    the cache, so that the normal usage flow of --dirty followed by --dirty -R does not actually do the job.